Manas-Shrivastav/Automated-AI-powered-Newsletter/README.md

-# 📰 Automated News Digest Generator
+# 📰 Automated Newsletter Generator
 This repository contains a Python-based pipeline to fetch, filter, summarize, and distribute a custom news digest using web scraping, OpenAI GPT models, and Brevo’s email API.

 ## 1. Installing Dependencies